raspberrypi/libcamera/Documentation/coding-style.rst

 that header file shall be included first in order to ensure it is self-contained.

+While the following list is extensive, it documents the expected behaviour defined by the clang-format configuration and tooling should assist with ordering.

 The headers shall be grouped and ordered as follows:

 1. The header declaring the API being implemented (if any)
 2. The C and C++ system and standard library headers
+3. Linux kernel headers
+4. The libcamera base private header if required
+5. The libcamera base library headers
+6. The libcamera public API headers
+7. The libcamera IPA interfaces
+8. The internal libcamera headers
-3. Other libraries' headers, with one group per library
+9. Other libraries' headers, with one group per library
-4. Other project's headers
+10. Local headers grouped by subdirectory
+11. Any local headers

 Groups of headers shall be separated by a single blank line.
 Headers within each group shall be sorted alphabetically.

 System and library headers shall be included with angle brackets.
-Project headers shall be included with angle brackets for the libcamera public API headers, and with double quotes for other libcamera headers.
+Project headers shall be included with angle brackets for the libcamera public API headers, and with double quotes for internal libcamera headers.

 C++ Specific Rules